My Summer Meadow in a Cool Woody Glen of Western Pennsylvania

 During the late 1940’s, Pittsburgh loomed as the “Smokey City.”
 Pollution, like we know it in 2019, didn’t happen then in the Appalachian Mountains of western Pennsylvania.
 A calm land of peaceful tranquility existed.

 For an introspective eight-year-old child, no other place could compare.
-Lori hadn’t been to many other places, so there really was nothing for which to compare it.
+Not having been to many other places, I didn’t have anything with which to compare it.

 I loved being here in ‘my meadow.’
 Thinking of it that way made sense to me.
-No one else that I saw, except the cows, seemed to enjoy it.
+No one else could see what I saw, except the cows.
+They seemed to enjoy it.

 People often said in jest that Pennsylvania had only two seasons, winter and the Fourth of July.
 Long harsh snow and icy winters gave way to short three summer months.
 This made summer seem practically non-existent.

 Recalling my childhood in those glorious summer months, my heart fills with gratitude, not frivolity.
-Although severe winters occurred, a few other seasons were more than all right.
+Although severe winters occurred, spring and fall seasons were more than all right.

 Seasons like summer with gloriously warm lengthy evening hours.
 Spring held lovely promises with fragrant blossoms.
 Fall began cooling in the evening, but still had warm fall afternoons.
 These more than made up for enduring the frigid slushy months.